dorkblue/wdi-project-4-react-hexhex/README.md

 Being able to interact with components in React without constant re-rendering was a big plus.
 The lack of hierarchy in the structure of our application also made react a good fit.

 ## Splitting Front-end and Back-end
 Bro-sure uses two repositories.
 The front-end repository holds all the react components, including states, CSS and HTML code.
-The [back-end repository](https://github.com/dorkblue/wdi-project-4-backend-hexhex) holds all the controllers and routers for components which require data or images to be stored.
-As firebase storage is not supported in node and express, we have uploaded images in the front-end and then stored the generated download URL in the back-end The firebase configuration file is also held in the [back-end repository](https://github.com/dorkblue/wdi-project-4-backend-hexhex).
+The [back-end repository](https://github.com/dorkblue/wdi-project-4-backend-hexhex) holds all the controllers and routers for components.
+As firebase storage is not supported in node and express, we have uploaded images in the front-end and then stored the generated download URL in the back-end.
+The firebase configuration file is also held in the [back-end repository](https://github.com/dorkblue/wdi-project-4-backend-hexhex).

 This split is not necessary in the current form of the react application.
 However, the splitting of front-end and back-end repositories enable us to create a react-native (mobile) version of this application, using the same [back-end repository](https://github.com/dorkblue/wdi-project-4-backend-hexhex), should we choose to in the future.